Kubernetes-project-Roboshop/Roboshop-MicroServices/README.md

 ### Image pull policy:
 When you first time pulling the image from docker hub or container registry,it will get, but over a period of time if developers update the image and if you apply it again ,it will shows like image already exixst. so to resolve this issue we need image pull policy .

+### Limits and Resources or requesrs: